FasterMelee/FasterMelee-installer/README.md

 # Faster Melee v4.4 Installer for Linux

 Script for compiling Faster Melee v4.4 on Linux!
 FULLY Tested on Ubuntu 16.10 (including netplay this time).
+Also tested on Arch Linux.

 Contact /u/derpherp128 on Reddit for support.

 ## Dependencies needed (install these first!)